prasso/.github/profile/README.md

 # Prasso

-**Prasso** provides multi-site hosting and app development for small businesses, leveraging Laravel and Flutter frameworks.
+**Prasso** provides multi-site hosting and app development for small businesses, leveraging Laravel framework.

 ## Overview

-Prasso is an open-source template designed to simplify web and mobile app development with a low-code approach.
+Prasso is an open-source template designed to simplify small business web development with a low-code approach.
 Prasso.io offers hosting, a flexible API, and admin tools for easy content management, all powered by Filament’s admin functionality.

 ## Features